 I’m an investigative writer for the New Jersey State Commission of Investigation, a government watchdog agency that targets organized crime, corruption and the misuse of taxpayer dollars.
-I help shape investigations and write public reports that provide a road map for legislative action.
+In this management-level position, I help shape investigations and write public reports that shed light on malfeasance and provide a road map for legislative action.
 The agency’s work has resulted in sweeping reforms that have broken mob control of various industries and saved taxpayers tens of millions of dollars.

 Previously, I was an investigative and enterprise reporter for NJ Advance Media, the company that provides stories for The Star-Ledger, New Jersey’s biggest newspaper, and its sister publications in the state, along with NJ.com, the state’s premier news website.